chazworks/waggypuppy/src/wp-content/themes/twentytwenty/readme.txt

 == Copyright ==

-Twenty Twenty WordPress Theme, Copyright 2019-2024 wp.org and contributors.
+Twenty Twenty __VAR_WP Theme, Copyright 2019-2024 wp.org and contributors.
 Twenty Twenty is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify